D3TaLES/roboticsUI/README.md

 * `_kbio`: Python API for the Kinova robot.
 These files are taken directly from the commercial [Kinova Python API](https://github.com/Kinovarobotics/Kinova-kortex2_Gen3_G3L).
 They should not be edited.
-* `GUI`: Code for the robotics desktop app.
+* `GUI`: Code for the robotics Robotics App.
 Used Tkinter.
 * `robotics_api``: Robotics API that manages robotic workflows.
 (More discussion below.)
 * `test_data`: Example, standard, and test experimental data.
 * `docs`: Documentation files for the Robotics API